Michael McDermott (businessman): Circumstances and acquisition

 Between 1883 and 1889 there was an extraordinary speculative land boom in Victoria, and following the collapse of the boom there was the subsequent economic depression of the 1890's.
 In early 1892, the Scarborough Estate and Land Investment Company (SELIC), which had an interest in the Coriyule Estate and its surrounding lots, was adversely exposed to this collapse and came into an on-going financial crisis.
 Subsequent to this land crisis was the banking crisis of 1893, which resulted in McDermott becoming a creditor to the Colonial Bank, which was in turn a creditor to SELIC.
-In 1894, McDermott purchased 804 acres of the Coriyule Estate from SELIC.
+In 1894, McDermott acquired 804 acres of the Coriyule Estate from SELIC, presumably in lieu of its financial debt to him.

 Upon acquisition of the estate he took up residence there with his family.
 He then built a second residence, 'Scarborough', a twelve room weatherboard house which was occupied by his sons and their families.

 Following SELIC's continuing financial difficulties, and McDermott's status as a creditor to the bank, McDermott acquired two adjacent lots in 1895, expanding the estate to 1215 acres.